 According to the Federal Trade Commission (FTC), a successful SIM swap can occur if a scammer impersonates you and contacts your phone service provider with a bogus story.

-“They may call your cell phone service provider and say your phone was lost or damaged.
-Then they ask the provider to activate a new SIM card connected to your phone number on a new phone — a phone they own,” it says on the FTC’s website.
+According to the FTC’s website, “They may call your cell phone service provider and say your phone was lost or damaged.
+Then they ask the provider to activate a new SIM card connected to your phone number on a new phone — a phone they own.”

 Once a scammer successfully takes over your phone, they can access your bank account, social media accounts, email account and more.
 How?
-While two-factor authentication is typically a decent form of protection, the scammer now has access to your phone number and email so they have access to any codes sent through an email or text message.
+While two-factor authentication is typically a decent form of protection, the scammer now has access to your phone number and email.
+That means they have access to any codes sent through an email or text message.

-What Verizon, T-Mobile and AT&T Are Doing to Prevent SIM Card Swapping
+What Cell Phone Carriers Are Doing To Prevent SIM Card Swapping

-You may be wondering what the major wireless carriers are doing about SIM swapping.
-I reached out to each of the companies to find out the latest procedures and protocols they have put in place to counteract SIM swap scams.
+You may be wondering what popular wireless carriers are doing about SIM swapping.
+I reached out to them to find out the latest procedures and protocols they have put in place to counteract SIM swap scams.

 When it comes to SIM swapping, Verizon said it has put several security enhancements in place.